Pupil Premium Information 2022-23

 |Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.

-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub (GNMH) resources and to engage in an additional cross-school maths project looking at personalising our curriculum.
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub (GNMH) resources.
+Focused training on mathematical fluency and multiplication.

 |The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics (NCETM), drawing on evidence-based approaches: